Last updated: May 29, 2023

 Kentucky drug testing laws

 Companies may utilize pre-employment, reasonable suspicion, and post-accident testing.
-Also, the drug testing laws may provide protections to an employer when action is taken against an employee who violates the company’s drug and alcohol policies.
+Also, drug testing laws may provide protection to an employer when action is taken against an employee who violates the company’s drug and alcohol policies.

 Studies have shown that substance abuse among employees has serious repercussions for both the working environment and the economic success of the business.
 As a result of drug and alcohol abuse, employers see increased costs related to medical fees, absenteeism, and overall productivity.